| Title: | 'ForLion' Algorithm to Find D-Optimal Designs for Experiments |

-function to generate random initial design with design points and the approximate allocation
+function to generate initial design with design points and the approximate allocation

 k.continuous |